About The School

 HELPING CHILDREN TO BE MORE SELF-CONFIDENT

-A major goal of the curriculum is to raise the level of self-confidence of our students.
+A major goal of the curriculum is to raise the students level of self-confidence.
 Techniques employed by The Children's Theatre bring out creativity and personality in young people.
 They learn to speak well and to express themselves with clarity and confidence.
 The shy become more outgoing, the extroverts are given a positive outlet for expression and all students learn the value of attitude, demeanor and teamwork.
-To ensure the effectiveness of these teqniques, we have only 12 students or less per class.
+To ensure the effectiveness of these teqniques, we have only 12 students (or less) per class.

 STUDENTS OF THE CHILDREN'S THEATRE DEVELOP: